 I love pomegranate molasses in savory cooking.
 Since I always have it on hand, I was inspired to make this cookie recipe.
 After many tests, I found the perfect balance of flavors and textures in this special twist on molasses cookies.

-Soft and chewy cookies are the absolute best, and these pomegranate orange molasses cookies are the perfect combination of sweet and citrus flavors.
+Soft and chewy cookies are the absolute best, and these pomegranate orange molasses cookies are the perfect combination of sweet and tart flavors.
+The orange adds a blast of citrus to cut through the sweet, giving the molasses cookies a delicious balanced flavor.

-This cookie dough is easy to make and can be made way ahead of time if you need it, as it freezes well and bakes as if it was freshly made.
+This cookie dough is easy to make and can be made way ahead of time if you need it, as it freezes well and bakes as if it were freshly made.
 If you’re looking for a fun and unique version of a molasses cookie, you’ve found it!
 Trust me, they’re seriously addictive.

 Ingredients